 This strong sense of community was reflected in the formation of extended families (family is “ohana”), and the building of gathering places (long house is “halau”).
 Heiau (temples) were built, and the “spirit realm” was honored and respected during all phases of planting and harvesting, as well as in other aspects of Hawaiian life.

 There is an inherent love of and reverence for the land in Hawaii, that is maintained by many of its inhabitants even in these modern times.
 Being greeted with love (aloha) and invited into a home to eat (Aloha, e ai kakou) is still a very strong tradition and a mark of good manners in the Hawaiian Islands.

-Is it possible that we in other cultures might learn to more consciously incorporate the ideals of cooperation and respect for the Earth and each other into our communities?
+Is it possible that we might more widely incorporate cooperation and respect for the Earth (and each other) into our modern societies?
 If so, perhaps our world could become a more expansive and fulfilling place to exist.